-which are presently used, or are susceptible to use in their natural condition or by reasonable improvement, as a means to transport interstate or foreign commerce shoreward to their ordinary high water mark, including all waters which are subject to the ebb and flow of the tide shoreward to their mean high water mark, including wetlands adjacent thereto as described in Section III.B., below.
-For purposes of this agreement, the Corps shall retain permitting authority over those Section 10, Rivers and Harbors Act of 1899 waters, which have been included, as of the effective date of this MOA, on the Jacksonville District Navigable Waters List for the State of Florida and the Supplement to the Jacksonville District Navigable Waters List for the State of Florida (Attachments A and B, respectively [to the agreement]), except those waters included on the list based solely on their historical use.
-This is consistent with the majority recommendations in the May 2017 Final Report of the Assumable Waters National Advisory Council for Environmental Policy and Technology (NA-CEPT) Subcommittee.
+A. All waters of the United States, as defined at 40 C.F.R. § 232.2, within the State will be assumed by DEP as part of its State 404 Program, with the exception of those waters which are presently used, or are susceptible to use in their natural condition or by reasonable improvement, as a means to transport interstate or foreign commerce shoreward to their ordinary high water mark, including all waters which are subject to the ebb and flow of the tide shoreward to their mean high water mark, including wetlands adjacent thereto as described in Section III.B., below.
+For purposes of this agreement, the Corps shall retain permitting authority over those Section 10.
+Rivers and Harbors Act of 1899 waters, which have been included, as of the effective date of this MOA. on the Jacksonville District Navigable Waters List for the State of Florida and the Supplement to the Jacksonville District Navigable Waters List for the State of Florida (Attachments A and B, respectively), except those waters included on the list based solely on their historical use.
+This is consistent with the majority recommendations in the May 2017 Final Report of the Assumable Waters National Advisory Council for Environmental Policy and Technology (NACEPT) Subcommittee.